Thorkild556/NLP_project_group6/README.md

 Thorkild contributed with how the system should be designed in order to achieve the goal we set out to do.
 He wrote the code for the preprocessing and formatting of the TL;DR data as well as the final analysis and evaluation of the models.
 He co-wrote the code for model finetuning together with Rahul.
 Thorkild also wrote everything in the report, as well as the apendix equations, except for the introduction and motivation.
 However, everyone read the paper through.

 #### Rahul
+Rahul contributed with building the pipeline for extracting the custom dataset (from youtube) and also generating the summaries from azure foundry's gpt 5.1 agent. co-wrote the code for finetuning the models with Thorkild, and also wrote code to generate the output from the fine-tuned models with the samples we have.
+Rahul also handled refracting of our code, re-arranging files in our project as well as handle any cloud based execution tasks along with Jolin.

 #### Jolin